microsoft/PowerPlatformConnectors/custom-connectors/Snowflake/readme.md

 B. Replace the Keys URL in line 6 with the value from Step 3 that is similar to `https://login.microsoftonline.com/90288a9b-97df-4c6d-b025-95713f21cef9/discovery/v2.0/keys`.
 Keep the quotation marks.
 C. Replace the Audience List URL in line 7 with `Application ID URI` from Step 1.
 Keep the quotation marks.
 D. If your Snowflake account uses the same email address as your Microsoft Azure account, then replace `login_name` in line 9 with `email_address`.
 If not, keep it as is and do not type in your login name.
 Keep the quotation marks.
-E. Now you can execute your query.
+E. Make sure you've set your role as `ACCOUNTADMIN`.
+Now you can execute your query.

 ```
 create security integration connector